-Discover new coloured pencil amazing drawings and why they are seductive here.
+Discover new coloured pencil amazing drawings here.

 Today we can paint with coloured pencils.
 I mean, paint.
-Some of the artists use water-soluble coloured pencils for their watercolours.
+Some artists use water-soluble coloured pencils for their watercolours.
 So, they "paint" practically their watercolours with pencils and water.
 This is one way of using this medium for a painterly result.
 But this is not what I do.
 I apply oil-based coloured pencils to my artworks.

-Are drawings less worthy than "propper" paintings?
+Are drawings less worthy than "proper" paintings?
 No, not at all.
 These are just different types of artworks.
 Like watercolours, acrylic paintings, oil artworks, etc. drawings are part of our artistic lives.
 In any case, an artist can apply oil-based coloured pencils with solvents for a painterly outcome.

 Pencils as an artistic medium are one of the slowest media in general.
 Usually, it takes more time to finish a drawing than a painting.